security-force-monitor/research-handbook/source/source-source-specific.rst

 Description
 ~~~~~~~~~~~

-Field unique 32 character code assigned to the source.
+Field unique 32 character-code assigned to the source.

 Attribute type
 ~~~~~~~~~~~~~~